grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Well, *Curseborne* is set in something I'm calling the "Cursed World," but which doesn't actually have a name in the book.
 It's their equivalent of the World of Darkness: the world is literally cursed, crawling with curses.
 Everyone experiences a constant stream of them, creating a permanent, dismal atmosphere, but the Accursed are more cursed.

+what is missing is what? what does this mean? there is no support for a world crawling with curses, no idea what that looks like or how that is different to our real world will stop

 ### 3. A secret society

 > [!Note]